 Yes, all Amazon Neptune DB Instances must be created in a VPC.
 With Amazon VPC, you can define a virtual network topology that closely resembles a traditional network that you might operate in your own datacenter.
 This gives you complete control over who can access your Amazon Neptune databases.

-Q: Does Amazon Neptune support encrypting my data in transit and at rest?
+Q: Does Amazon Neptune support encrypting my data at rest?

 Q: Can I encrypt an existing unencrypted database?